peterzheng98/RCompiler-Spec/src/patterns.md

 They are also used to [destructure](#destructuring) a struct, enum, or union value.

 r[patterns.struct.ignore-rest]
-On a struct pattern, the fields are referenced by name, index (in the case of tuple structs) or ignored by use of `..`:
+On a struct pattern, the fields are referenced by name or ignored by use of `..`:

 ```rust
 # struct Point {